Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 ## Making predictions with trained models from paper
 You will need the following files in the folder you are going to make the predictions on:

-* predict.csv : contains the direction to the POSCAR files with the structures
+* predict.csv : contains the path of the directory containing the POSCAR files with the structures.
-* KS_emulator.py : code to run.
+* MLDFT.py : code to run.
 No need to modify anything
 * inp_params.py : Set of input commands to specify the code what to do.
 Look below to see what each command means.

 ## Training (and making predictions)
 You will need the following files in the folder you are going to retrain the models (and predict):

 * Train.csv and Val.csv: location of POSCAR files to use for training and validation.
-* (predict.csv : contain the direction to the POSCAR files with the structures)
+* (predict.csv : contain the direction to the POSCAR files with the structures for prediction)
-* KS_emulator.py : code to run.
+* MLDFT.py : code to run.
 No need to modify anything
 * inp_params.py : Set of input commands for the code.
 Look below to see what each command means.

 IMPORTANT!: Depending on what model you want to retrain you will need the following files in your database: